Shevanti is a gorgeous plant with exceptionally beautiful flowers.

 - Cow dung or Vermicompost –30%

-Add this potting soil in the final container and then carefully transplant the saplings without hurting their roots and then water lightly.
+Add this potting soil to the final container and then carefully transplant the saplings without hurting their roots and then water lightly.

 Keep the container in shade for 2-3 days and after that move it to a location where it gets direct sunlight.

-This is how you grow shevanti flower plant from seeds.
+This is how you grow the shevanti plant from flowers.

 How to Grow Shevanti Flowers (Guldaudi) From Cuttings

-Growing shevanti plant from cutting is pretty straightforward.
+Growing shevanti flower from cutting is pretty straightforward.

-First one is to get healthy cuttings from Guldavari plant.
+The first one is to get healthy cuttings from the Guldavari plant.

-Take a cutting of 3-4 inches long that have 5-6 leaves on it and is greener in color.
+Take a cutting of 3-4 inches long that has 5-6 leaves on it and is greener in color.